AyushGupta45/hide-youtube-controls/README.md

    - You should see "YouTube Controls Hider" in your extensions
    - The extension icon will appear in your browser toolbar

+6. **Verify the keyboard shortcut** (Optional)
+   - The extension should automatically use `Ctrl+Shift+H` (Windows/Linux) or `Cmd+Shift+H` (Mac)
+   - If the shortcut doesn't work, it may be conflicting with another extension
+   - Go to `chrome://extensions/shortcuts` to verify or change the shortcut
+   - Click in the shortcut field and press your desired key combination

 ### Method 2: Install from Chrome Web Store (Coming Soon)

 _This extension will be available on the Chrome Web Store soon._